FontoXML/fontoxpath/README.md

     -   `evaluateXPath.ARRAY_TYPE` Resolve to an array `[]`.
     -   `evaluateXPath.ASYNC_ITERATOR_TYPE`
     -   `evaluateXPath.NUMBERS_TYPE` Resolve to an array of numbers `number[]`.
+    -   `evaluateXPath.ANY_TYPE` Returns the result of the query, can be anything depending on the query.
+Note that the return type is determined dynamically, not statically: XPaths returning empty sequences will return empty arrays and not null, like one might expect.
+		This is deprecated, use `evaluateXPath.ALL_RESULTS_TYPE` instead, since that is more predictable.
 -   `options` `<Object>` Options used to modify the behavior.
 The following options are available:
     -   `namespaceResolver` `<function(string):string?>` By default, the namespaces in scope of the context item (if it is a node) are used.
 This is fine for most queries if you can assume how